How the non-metricity of the connection arises naturally in the classical theory of gravity: Mathematical structure of the Palatini variational principle. Emergence of non-metricity

 where

-and the~electromagnetic four-potential $A_\mu$ plays role of the~matter field $\phi$.
-We see that this matter Lagrangian fulfils~\eqref{noGamma} and, whence, metricity condition can be either assumed {\em a priori} (metric picture) or obtained as one of the~field equations (Palatini picture).
+denotes the Faraday 2-form.
+Thus, the electromagnetic four-potential $A_\mu$ plays the role of the matter field $\phi$.
+We see that this matter Lagrangian fulfils \eqref{noGamma} and, whence, metricity condition can be either assumed {\em a priori} (metric picture) or obtained as one of the field equations (Palatini picture).

-According to equation~\eqref{mom_p}, the~role of the~momentum~``$p^{\mu\lambda}$'', canonically conjugate to the~``matter variable'' $A_\mu$, is assumed by the~Faraday contravariant tensor-density:
+According to equation~\eqref{mom_p}, the role of the momentum “$p^{\mu\lambda}$”, canonically conjugate to the “matter variable” $A_\mu$, is assumed by the contravariant tensor-density:

-Hence, Euler-Lagrange equation~\eqref{E_L} encodes the~Maxwell equations $\partial_{\nu} {\cal F}^{\mu\nu} = 0$, whereas~\eqref{E_MOM} becomes the~Maxwell (symmetric!) energy-momentum tensor density
+Hence, Euler-Lagrange equation \eqref{E_L} encodes the Maxwell equations $\partial_{\nu} {\cal F}^{\mu\nu} = 0$, whereas~\eqref{E_MOM} becomes the Maxwell (symmetric!) energy-momentum tensor density

 This means that

 with: